DeSoto Police and Clergy

 A coalition formed between the DeSoto police and the Ministers who live in DeSoto or serve citizens in our community.
 DeSoto Police and Clergy, DPAC, was formed to help our community address the root causes of violence in the community.

 DeSoto Police and Clergy (DPAC) partner with the police department as a resource for the community.
 DPAC provides tools to help area youth achieve great things, and strengthen and assist families in preventing negative outcomes that can hinder their well-being.

-DOMESTIC VIOLENCE ADVISORY COMMISSION Two members of DPAC serve on this commission, which provides advice and recommendations to the City Council and DeSoto Police Department on how to improve the city’s response to violence against victims, and institute other programs, with the goal of eliminating domestic violence in totality in the city.
+DOMESTIC VIOLENCE ADVISORY COMMISSION: One member of DPAC serves on this commission, which provides advice and recommendations to the City Council and DeSoto Police Department on how to improve the city’s response to violence against victims, and institute other programs, with the goal of eliminating domestic violence in totality in the city.

 In 2010, we began discussions to address the growing violence among youth in the community; and thus, DeSoto Police and Clergy “DPAC” was officially formed.
 Monthly meetings are held to strategize on how to address important topics that affect our community.
 This collaboration of numerous churches and the police department led to the implementation of several important programs, including “Minister on Call”, “Gang Prevention & Behavioral Management Ministry Programs”, Tutorial Programs, and Counseling, Mentoring & Parenting Programs.
 DPAC is a volunteer based organization and continues to grow.
 It reflects a community working together to solve issues of concern.